huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 ### How to Install Boto3.

-Trust me it's simple.
-Just follow the steps below to set up Boto3 on your computer.
+Follow the steps below to set up Boto3 on your computer.

 1. Install pip if you don't have pip installed already.
 Update pip to make sure it is the latest version.
 Link to pip installation documentation: https://pip.pypa.io/en/stable/installing/